MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/dism/Get-WindowsDriver.md

 PS C:\> Get-WindowsDriver -Online -All -LogPath C:\Temp\debug.log -LogLevel 2
 ```

-This command gets all of the drivers in an online Windows image with specified logpath with loglevel 2
+This command gets all of the drivers in an online Windows image with a specified log path with log level 2.

 ## PARAMETERS